 Don't forget to pray for the Poor Souls in Purgatory from November 1 to the 8th.

-The first reading is taken from Deuteronomy 6:2-6.
+The First Reading is taken from Deuteronomy 6:2-6.
 Moses, having received the Ten Commandments from God on Mount Sinai, set about teaching them to the Israelites.

-is from the first Letter of St. Paul to the Hebrews 7:23-28 where he continues to show the superiority of Jesus over the high priests of the Old Testament.
+The Second Reading is from the first Letter of St. Paul to the Hebrews 7:23-28 where he continues to show the superiority of Jesus over the high priests of the Old Testament.

-is from Mark 12:28-34.
+The Gospel is from Mark 12:28-34.
 The personal lesson which comes over loud and clear for every sincere Christian from today's gospel, is that the solid foundation of our Christian religion is love of God and neighbor.
 As our Lord says: "there is no other commandment greater than these."
 All the other commandments are expansions of these two and indications of how we are to put these two commandments into daily practice.
 For example: why am I forbidden to murder my neighbor?
 Simply because he belongs to God; it was God who gave him his life, and God has commanded me to love and respect him.
 Taking his life is interfering with God's rights, and disobeying him as well.
 Likewise, the prohibition of idolatry, refraining from insulting God's name, keeping the Sabbath day holy are the principal ways of indicating how we should love God.

 One may ask: how can I love God?
 He is infinitely perfect, he needs nothing from me, what therefore can I do for him?
 I can understand loving my neighbor—for a neighbor can need help, advice, encouragement and consolation.
 I can prove my love by giving these to my neighbor, but God has no such needs.
 It is quite true that true love is not theoretical but pragmatic, it means doing some good for somebody.
 While the infinite God has no needs that I can supply, he has claims on my service, on my respect, on my gratitude—claims so basic and so great that I must be ready to suffer persecution and even death rather than deny or dishonor him (Mt.
 5: 10; Lk.
 6: 23).
 It was God who gave me existence and every gift that I have.
 It was God, through the incarnation of his own divine Son, who made me his adopted child and heir to heaven.
 Everything that I am and have and hope to be, I owe to God's generosity; therefore, he has an unquestionable right to my gratitude, my reverence, my respect—these are the ways in which I can show my love for him.